PhD Symposium Timisoara 2020

-PhD students are invited to submit abstracts before 30 March 2020 using this form.
+PhD students are invited to submit abstracts using this form.
 The panel of international experts will review the abstracts and select students to participate.
-Notification on the results and PhD students invited to present will be sent by 19 April.
+Notification on the results and PhD students invited to present will be sent by 25 May.
 Authors will need to prepare a short presentation (between 5-10 slides) for the symposium.

 There is no fee for the PhD Symposium.
 Students will enjoy FREE 2020 Conference pass, but need to be registered.

 The selected students will give a brief presentation (between 5-10 slides) which can include one or two questions for the expert panel and/or other students.
 The presentation is limited to maximum of 10 minutes.
 At the end of each presentation, there will be a group discussion, approximately 15-20 minutes per presentation, to comment, discuss the questions raised and/or offer research advice.

 The PhD Student Symposium is an open-invitation event for all PhD students and their supervisors working in the field of e-learning or educational technology.
 It is aimed at current doctoral students enrolled in any university, both full-time and part-time.
 We encourage you to take this opportunity to network with fellow researchers, discuss your research, and receive feedback from international experts and your peers.